Sue: I like the Autons, but I can’t remember whether I like Robert Holmes or not.

-Sue: No, what I mean is, is he the son of someone working for the production team?
-I can’t work out how else he got the part.
+Sue: No, what I mean is, is he the son of somebody who works for the production team?
+Is that why he got the part?

-A little later, Jo makes a telephone call on this brand new phone (just so we remember it’s there).
+Jo makes a telephone call.
+On the new phone.
+You know, just so we remember it’s there.

-Sue: Did Jo just call somebody a dolly scouts-man?
-What the hell is that supposed to mean?
+Sue: Did Jo just call somebody a dolly scouts man?
+What the hell was that supposed to mean?

-Meanwhile, the Doctor is performing an autopsy on the doll.
+The Doctor performs an autopsy on the plastic doll.

-Sue: And is it just me, or is the Brigadier a bit thick this week?
+Sue: Is that doll the Autons’ version of a Cybermat?
+And is it just me, or is the Brigadier a bit thick this week?

-Sue: The Doctor is a bit of a cock in this one.
+Sue: The Doctor is a bit of a cock in this story.
 I don’t like him.
-He just told all his friends to **** off and leave him alone.
+He just told his friends to **** off and leave him alone.
 What a ****.

-Sue: If he really wanted to be evil, he should have reversed the charges.top
+Sue: If he wanted to be really evil, the Master should have reversed the charges.

 Sue: Didn’t the actress who plays Jo marry Tony Blackburn?